squidfunk/mkdocs-material/docs/plugins/projects.md

 !!! bug "The built-in projects plugin is deprecated"

     [Material for MkDocs is in maintenance mode].
-The projects plugin, which was formely part of the [Insiders] edition, was released in <!-- md:version 9.7.0 -->, the last release that includes all features from the Insiders edition.
+The projects plugin, which was formerly part of the [Insiders] edition, was released in <!-- md:version 9.7.0 -->, the last release that includes all features from the Insiders edition.
     Unfortunately, the projects plugin turned out impossible to maintain, and was one of the key motivators to create [Zensical].